Bogdan-Igin/The-Terminal-movie-2004/Description.md

 06 Castomized letter-spacing and line-height CSS property for easy reading texts.

-07 Использованы современные форматы изображений webp и svg.
+07 Used modern webp and svg image formats.

 08 Stiky menu, mobile menu.
-Smooth scrolling after using menu made with some JavaScript учитывая особенности Safary.
+Smooth scrolling after using menu made with some JavaScript given the problem with Safari.

 09 Some animation is used for controls, image and cards.

-10 Bootstrap slider with castomized controls.
+10 Bootstrap slider with customized controls.

 11 Feedback form powered with emailjs.com backend tools.

-12 Castomized good visible focus for control elements (good ).
+12 Customized good visible focus for control elements (good ).

-13 Страница адаптирована под экраны до ширины 320px.
+13 The page is adapted for screens up to 320px wide (desktop first).

-14 Показатели SiteSpeed для desktop and mobile close to 100% (green color only).
+14 Показатели pagespeed.web.dev для desktop and mobile devices close to 100% (green color only).